alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Conclusion

 Be prepared for when disaster strikes.
-If your team practices and refreshes your incident response procedures regularly, you won’t panic when the inevitable outage occurs.
+If your team practices and refreshes your incident response procedures regularly, you won't panic when the inevitable outage occurs.

 # Chapter 10 - Postmortem Culture: Learning from Failure